abra-hub/abra/content/calendar/m2/_index.md

 ---
 type: blog
-title: "ME2: The Future of holistic perspectives and transdisciplinary knowledge in HE"
+title: "The Future of holistic perspectives and transdisciplinary knowledge in HE (ME2)"
 author: Maros Pekarik
 category: "multiplier-events"